 In Brazil, the 2010 Census reported a national total of 107,329 Jews, of whom 105,432 lived in urban localities and 1,987 in rural localities (Instituto Brasilero de Geografia e Estadistica IBGE 2010).
 The census classified Brazil's population by color, and among Jews, 94,575 were white, 10,429 brown, 1,690 black, 492 yellow, and 143 indigenous.
-By region, 79,910 lived in the Southeast including the major cities, 12,963 in the South, 4,266 in the Northeast, 2,367 in the North, and 1,394 in the Central West (Instituto Brasilero de Geografia e Estadistica 1991 and 2000; Decol 1999 and 2009).
+By region, 79,910 lived in the Southeast including the major cities, 12,963 in the South, 4,266 in the Northeast, 2,367 in the North, and 1,394 in the Central West (Instituto Brasilero de Geografia e Estadistica 1991 and 2000; Decol 1999, 2009).
 The 2010 census found 51,050 Jews in São Paulo state-36% more than in 2000.
 While an upward adjustment is reasonable, a 36% increase is not unless the previous census was badly incomplete.
+Systematic documentation efforts undertaken by the local Jewish Federation found 47,286 Jews (Federação Israelita do Estado de São Paulo FISESP 2002, Milkewitz et al. 2014).
 There also was a 2.5% increase in Rio de Janeiro (24,451 in 2010) and a decrease of 8.7% in the rest of the Southeastern and Southern states (overall 17,372 in 2010).
-What cannot be attributed to demography and likely reflects new emerging identifications or misclassifications is a decennial increase of over 8,000 people (+125%) in the Northeastern, Northern, and Central-Western states.
+What cannot be attributed to demography and likely reflects new emerging Jewish identifications or misclassifications is a decennial increase of over 8,000 people (+125%) in the Northeastern, Northern, and Central-Western states.
 These growing numbers in the least developed and more peripheral regions of Brazil, but to some extent also in São Paulo, point to inclusion as Jews in the Census population of many thousands of persons who in all probability belong to Evangelical sects and Jehovah's Witnesses, besides possible cases of Converso Jewish ancestry.
-Census data for São Paulo were consistent with systematic documentation efforts undertaken by the local Jewish Federation that found 47,286 Jews (Federação Israelita do Estado de São Paulo FISESP 2002, Milkewitz et al. 2014).
-Allowing for moderate but growing emigration, our assessment of Brazil's core Jewish population stands at 92,600 in 2019-the world's tenth largest Jewish community.
+The surge of interest in Judaism among local populations is an interesting feature embracing Brazil and several other countries in Latin America (Torres 2017).
+At the same time Jewish emigration to Israel increased significantly and amounted at about 5,800 in 2001-2019.
+Allowing for emigration and not including potential emerging communities, our assessment of Brazil's core Jewish population was 92,000 in 2020-the world's tenth largest Jewish community.